 Though there is no reason to think that Lewis had questions about the incarnation in mind, one could respond to the objection that the Chalcedonian account of the incarnation runs counter to the law of non-contradiction, by arguing that this law no more applies to the incarnation than geometric properties do to colors.
 Asking if God the Son’s human nature is compatible with his divine nature, would be like asking if purple is perpendicular.
 It is what philosophers call ‘a category mistake,’ the error of applying concepts and distinctions to subjects where they have no purchase.
 In this regard, Thomas V. Morris cites H. M. Relton as asserting that “the person of Christ is the bankruptcy of human logic;” Soren Kierkegaard (1813-1855) as holding that the incarnation is “a breach with all thinking,” and notes Gareth Moore’s reference to those for whom “The doctrine of the incarnation expressed a divine mystery which we mere mortals could not expect to understand, and it was bordering on the blasphemous for any feeble, logic-chopping human intellect to attack it” (Morris, 1986, 24-25).

 If this were so, there could not be any problem with God the Son being truly human and truly divine, no matter how we understand ‘humanity’ and ‘divinity.’
 But the same problem-free possibility would also go for God the Son being truly divine and incarnate as a doorknob, the number seven or a piece of toast.
-Furthermore, apart from the law of non-contradiction, God the Son Incarnate could both have any property (e.g. being human) and its complement (e.g. not being human), at the same time and in the same respect.
-However, if having a property does not rule out its absence, then all property distinctions (e.g. being incarnate and not being incarnate) break down.
+Furthermore, apart from the law of non-contradiction, God the Son Incarnate could both have any property (for example, being human) and its complement (for example, not being human), at the same time and in the same respect.
+However, if having a property does not rule out its absence, then all property distinctions (for example, being incarnate and not being incarnate) break down.
 As such, doing away with the law of non-contradiction, in order to defend the doctrine of the incarnation, leads to the loss all meaningful property distinctions, and the significance of theological assertions.
 What we need is a way to work within the metaphysical constraints of Chalcedon, not a way to shake them off altogether.

 Our first attempt to address the incompatibility problem plaguing the Chalcedonian account of the incarnation ─ rejecting the law of non-contradiction ─ led to the breakdown of meaningful property distinctions.
 A less radical approach for responding to the incompatibility problem requires a fresh look at the concept of identity.
 So far, in our reasoning, we have assumed that Jesus of Nazareth could be identical to God the Son only if Jesus possessed every property had by God the Son, and vice versa.
 In doing so, we have supposed that identity is an all-or-nothing affair.
 This view of identity is expressed in a principle Leibniz called the indiscernibility of identicals: